Indiana Online Gambling

 HB 1015, a contested and controversial bill regarding Indiana sports betting, finally passed in 2019.
-What this means for Hoosiers is that Indiana online sports betting is finally legal!
+What this means for Hoosiers is that Indiana online gambling betting is finally legal!
 Here’s all you need to know about where to bet, legal sports betting apps, and how to bet in Indiana.